How to Handle Power Struggles With Your Child - Baby Chick

 Why Do Power Struggles Occur?

-With power struggles, the more a parent tries to force their child to be obedient or comply, the more frustrated they and the child become.
-And the less likely they’ll accomplish the task you initially set because the struggle delays completion.
+Power struggles are often driven by a child’s developmental needs and the way adults respond to them.
+The more a parent tries to force compliance, the more frustrated both become.
+The struggle often delays completion, making the task less likely to get done.
 Sometimes, the more we dig our heels in, the more resistant a child can become.
-It is normal for young children to experiment with how far they can push boundaries and rules.
+It is normal for young children to test boundaries.
 Coupling that with their desire to control their world is what drives these power struggles to occur.
 Some other reasons are:

 Temperament

-Some children are born with less adaptability or can be more intense.
+Some children are naturally less adaptable or more intense.
 These things can make a child less flexible or open to other people’s needs or suggestions.
-Being strong-willed can make them more likely to be more persistent in controlling their environment.
+Being strong-willed can make them more persistent in controlling their environment.

 Parenting and Discipline Style

 Fear-based parenting styles that rely on punishment or reward are less likely to work.
-You are trying to incentivize cooperation, so your child is less likely to learn to comply because they want to.
+When cooperation relies on rewards, your child is less likely to learn to comply because they want to.
 Instead, they rely on the reward before cooperating.

 Pick Your Battles

-Things will become very exhausting if you are making a stand about everything.
-Once you have a rule or have asked them to do something, then you will have to follow through.
-Instead, decide whether you need to make a big deal about it.
+It will become very exhausting if you make a stand about everything.
+Once you have a rule or have asked them to do something, you will have to follow through.
+Instead, decide whether it truly needs to become a conflict.
 Pick a minimum number of non-negotiables rather than getting into a battle of wills about everything.

 Give Them a Choice

-If your child is arguing about putting their shoes and socks on, and you are asking them to do it because it’s hot outside, it may be worth stepping aside.
-Instead, pack the shoes up with you, and allow them to learn where your request came from and why.
+If your child is arguing about putting on their shoes and socks because it’s hot outside, and you are asking them to do so, it may be worth stepping aside.
+Instead, pack the shoes with you and let them learn where your request came from and why.
 In the case of shoes and socks, let them have hot feet and feel uncomfortable before explaining to them why putting on shoes might be helpful.

 Try to problem-solve and come up with a solution together.
 For example, you can discuss how to get on the same page with something like, “We both want to leave the house and go to the party, so how can we work together to leave as soon as possible?” or “I can see you want to do it yourself, that makes me proud.
 How about you let me know when you are ready or if you need me to help make it easier?”